tinacms/rfcs/0003-media-api.md

 Should the user need to insert an image (e.g. as a field value or as a markdown tag) they must be able to access the Media Manager.
 For this we need a dialogue that contains the Media Manager UI.
 It must be possible for the developer to progammatically open this dialogue and receive the values the user selects.

-Moroe concretely, the Media Manage Dialogue must:
+More concretely, the Media Manage Dialogue must:

 - Be accessible from Inline Editing, Fields, etc.
 - Open media manager and pass it props (i.e. disabled files, provider)